leima965/AWS-helloworld/README.md

 ## To Do List
 * Add instance role in the stack to access s3 buket
+* Add frond end ELB and revproxy layers for cache and security purpose.
 * Add auto scaling up/down based on cloudwatch alerts
 * If I have a domain, add DNS stack to switch DNS between releases.
 * Manange the config files via Puppet